openeuler-mirror/docs/content/en/docs/Administration/configuring-the-repo-server.md

 You can update the repo source in either of the following ways:

 -   Use the ISO file of the new version to update the existing repo source.
 The method is the same as that for creating a repo source.
-That is, mount the image or copy the image to the local directory.
+That is, mount the ISO file or copy the ISO file to the local directory.
 -   Add rpm packages to the Packages directory of the repo source and update the repo source.
 You can run the createrepo command to update the repo source.

     ```